whiteoutcapital/whiteoutcapital.github.io/README.md

 I search for companies that are profitable, can reinvest those profits at a high ROIC to grow the business, and are in an industry with growing TAM.

-I will sometimes initiate a position in an unprofitable company if I think profitability is near, but high ROIC and growing TAM are always a requirement.
+I will sometimes initiate a position in an unprofitable company if I think profitability is near, but high ROIC and growing TAM are typically a requirement.

-I don't rely on reported ROIC and focus my energy understanding the business so that I can project a long-term ROIC, which can often differ greatly from what might show up in a screener.
+I don't rely on reported ROIC and focus my energy on understanding the business so that I can project a longer-term ROIC, which can often differ greatly from what might show up in a screener.

 #### Reasonably priced, often small

 I’m not a deep-value investor, but I’m also not willing to pay unreasonably high multiples.
-I focus more on avoiding overpaying than searching for bargains.
+I focus more on avoiding overpaying than searching for bargains, though the opportunities that get me really excited are when I've found a company I think can grow profits rapidly, trades at a reasonable multiple, pays a dividend, and is buying back stock (they are rare, but do exist).
 I spend a lot of time in microcaps, but own company's of all sizes.

 #### Qualitative over quantitative